xyncro/sites-freya.io/meta/index.rst

 Meta
 ====

-For more "meta" topics around the Freya project and community, see the following sections...
+For more "meta" topics around the Freya project and community (such as contact information, guidance on contributing, etc.) see the following sections:

 .. toctree::
    :glob: